 This course considers the nursing role in the use of nursing research and evidence-based practice.
 An introduction to the research process and evidence-based practice is provided and interpreted for its utilization in nursing practice.
-Prerequisite(s): Admitted to the major, current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisite(s): Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100.

-NRSG 4917 DIS Tchg Assoc | (1-2 credits) Directed Independent Study | Teaching Associate
+NRSG 4917 DIS Tchg Assoc | (1-2 credits)

+Directed Independent Study | Teaching Associate